chez8990/chez8990-github.io/_posts/2018-10-26-EM&MIxture.md

 title: EM algorithm and mixtures of distributions
 ---

-As a data scientist in the retail banking sector, it is natural I do a lot of customer segmentations.
-Recently I was assigned to investigate on what kind of behavior our investment fund customers exhibit online.
-Afterwards I decided to write a blog about Gaussian mixture as I thought the theory was quite interesting.
+As a data scientist in the retail banking sector, it is natural that I do a lot of customer segmentations.
+Recently I was assigned to investigate on what kind of behavior our investment fund customers exhibit online, I used Gaussian mixture models to see what kind of "in between" After the project was concluded I decided to write a blog about Gaussian mixture as I thought the theory was quite interesting.

 ## Background